utkarshg6/helpful/Git.md

 git commit -am "{The Commit Message}"
 ```

-### Ammending a commit
+### Amending a commit

 You can make any changes to the working directory and add it to the last commit.
-Yoc can
+You can

 - Change the commit message
 - Modify the files